qalle2/finmorph/README.md

 ### validate_compounds.py
 Validate `compounds.txt` and `generated-lists/words.csv`.

-### short_compound_parts.py
-Print distinct short parts in `compounds.txt` and one word they occur in.

-### polysemous_compounds.py
-Find compounds that can be split to many parts or in many ways.

 ## Programs even less interesting to the end user

 These are only meant to be used by `extract.sh`.